 two experts from among SPRFMO Members with experience in the SPRFMO context and a thorough understanding of the SPRFMO Convention;

-two external experts, among whom there is experience in relevant areas of science, fisheries and marine ecosystems management and legal matters, including compliance and enforcement issues and the fight against IUU fishing.
+two external experts, among whom there is experience in relevant areas of science, fisheries and marine ecosystems management and legal matters, including compliance and enforcement issues.

 The Review Panel membership should aim to reflect the SPRFMO Membership in terms of regions, fishing and non-fishing nations and developing and developed countries.